 Fire Safety: What Every Parent Should Know

-Did you know that every 76 seconds, a home catches fire somewhere in the U.S.?¹ And that kids are at especially high risk in fires?
-(According to government statistics, about 3650 children ages 14 or younger are killed or injured in residential fires every year.²)
+Did you know that every 76 seconds, a home catches fire somewhere in the U.S.?
+And did you know that kids are at especially high risk in fires?
+(According to government statistics, about 3650 children ages 14 or younger are killed or injured in residential fires every year.)

 20 Fast Fire Prevention Tips

 - Mount fire extinguishers on every level of your home, and make sure all adults—and older kids—know how to use them.

 - More home fires start in the kitchen than any other room, so make sure to keep a fire extinguisher close by.

 - Test your smoke alarms regularly and if they require batteries, replace them.